MirisWisdom/HCE/hce/legacy/atarashii/master/README.md

 Atarashii's design consists of one library that contains the logic for all of the project's features and abilities.
 At the moment, the project provides the following features:

-- secure loading of the HCE executable, by verifying the provided executable and loading it if it passes the validation checks.
+- secure loading of the HCE executable, by verifying the provided executable and loading it if it passes the validation checks;
+- detection of a legally installed HCE executable on the filesystem -- a feature also used by the loader as a fallback mechanism.

 ## CLIs